dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 Every **NEW** schematic file has a `Prefix Start` custom parameter, some users would like use  **multi-sheet designs**, but they hate every prefix start by 1, they hope one schematic start by 1, next start by 100, 200, 300.
 So you can use this solution.
 ![](./images/061_Schematic_PrefixStart.png)

 ## Prefixes And Pin Numbers

 Device and subcircuit (or hierarchical block) symbols created for use in schematics that are intended to be run as spice simulations, in addition to having a PCB Prefix that is used for the reference designator in the schematic, also have a **Spice Prefix**.
 They also have two sets of pin numbers: PCB pins and Spice pins.

 ### PCB And Spice Prefix

 The rules on the assignment of the PCB Prefix or reference designator of a schematic symbol are somewhat dependent on the EDA tool and on the user’s preferences.
-Depending on how a device is graphically represented by it’s schematic symbol it may have a different **PCB Prefix** or** reference designator**.
+Depending on how a device is graphically represented by its schematic symbol it may have a different **PCB Prefix** or** reference designator**.
 For example, a single discrete MOSFET device may have a PCB Prefix of Q, M or perhaps TR, whereas if it is part of a monolithic multiple transistor array it may have a PCB Prefix of U or IC.

 The rules on the assignment of the **Spice Prefix** of a schematic symbol are strict.
 This is because the Spice Prefix is used to tell the simulator which circuit element the symbol represents and therefore which simulation model it is to use.